HungryHowies/OpenZiti/README.md

 vi openziti.hungry-howard.com.yaml
 ```

 # add the following lines

+Thi would be under  the section called - binding: edge-management

 ```
       - binding: zac